Luffy03/Large-Scale-Medical/Downstream/README.md

 Please refer to [M2KT](monai/M2KT) and [CT_CLIP](monai/CT_CLIP).
 Please cite [M2KT](https://github.com/LX-doctorAI1/M2KT) and [CT_CLIP](https://github.com/ibrahimethemhamamci/CT-CLIP) and follow their instructions.

-## VoCovid
-Please refer to [VoCovid](VoCOVID) for Semi-supervised Covid Segmentation.
-Dataset can be downloaded from [hugging face](https://huggingface.co/datasets/Luffy503/VoCovid).

 ## Downstream Checkpoints
 We are uploading our fine-tuning checkpoints to [BaiduYun](https://pan.baidu.com/s/1w75cJWoWfCt2FSjMDYl1FA?pwd=r1rp).
 A bit slow, so sorry for that!(╥﹏╥)